eduquiroz22/my-portfolio/README.md

 - **Tools Used**:
   Python, Pandas, Numpy, PyAstrometry (for adjusting star positions), Astropy, Web Scraping techniques (Selenium and WebDrive) for gathering observational data.

+For a detailed description of the work and methodology, please refer to the [documentation here](https://drive.google.com/file/d/1hHid_4rCvBlYHPT8f4aXWMlTASEUOMN0/view?usp=sharing).

 ---